softformance/basecamp.karm/README.txt

 This package allows moving hours between your Basecamp account and KArm (Linux KDE Personal Time Tracker, called KTimeTracker in FC11).

+This BRANCH is to use for older version of KTimeTracker when it was still
+called: KArm.

 Usage
 -----